estafette/estafette-extension-helm/README.md

 ### Purge

 When releasing your final version you might want to purge the pre-release versions leading up to that moment.
-You can do sith with `action: purge`, for example in a release target.
+You can do this with `action: purge`, for example in a release target.
 You'll have to clone the Helm chart repository first:

 ```yaml
 releases: